 My wife loaded up the cooler with a layer of ice cubes and then a whole host of cooking she had done to take to my dad.
 We were going to have a big dinner, and she wanted enough for him and his buddies to snack on for several days afterward.

 The cooler was large enough to handle a full Thanksgiving-style dinner for five with plenty of leftovers.
 The big question was how well the cooler would keep everything chilled.

-I loaded the cooler in the trunk of my wife’s car where it road for the entire trip.
-The ambient temperature outside was around 80˚ F and the entire trip was made in the afternoon, meaning the sun was hitting the trunk lid full force.
+I loaded the cooler in the trunk of my wife’s car, where it road for the entire trip.
+The ambient temperature outside was around 80º F, and the whole trip was made in the afternoon, meaning the sun was hitting the trunk lid full force.

 I left the cooler on my father’s porch overnight and by the next evening, the interior was still pretty cold.
 Roughly 30 hours after being loaded, about 1/3 to 1/2 of the ice had melted.
 Around 40 hours in, the ice had almost completely melted though the water was still very cold.

-If I had loaded more ice into the cooler initially, instead of a single layer along the bottom, I expect that I would have had ice well beyond 48 hours.
+If I had loaded more ice into the cooler initially, instead of a single layer along the bottom, I expect to have had ice well beyond 48 hours.

 I found this to be a vast improvement over standard ice chests and more than acceptable for transporting a quartered animal home after a hunt.